Body of 11-year-old Texas girl who disappeared on her way to school has been found in a river, sheriff says - KVIA

 By Rosa Flores, Sara Weisfeldt and Holly Yan, CNN

-A family friend who is a “person of interest” in the disappearance of 11-year-old Audrii Cunningham joined in the search efforts for the missing Texas girl, the Polk County sheriff told CNN on Tuesday.
+McDougal had joined in the search efforts for the missing girl, the sheriff told CNN earlier Tuesday.

-Don Steven McDougal was arrested Friday for an unrelated aggravated assault case and has not been charged in connection with Cunningham’s disappearance.
-But one day earlier, after Audrii vanished on her way to school, McDougal was seen giving the appearance of helping, Sheriff Byron Lyons said.

 “Some of the witnesses have even said that he was in the community and knocking on doors … asking have they seen her,” the sheriff told CNN.